lwangvaleo/click_calib/README.md

 ### (Optional) Step 4: Generate BEV images

 For qualitative evaluation, use generate_bev_img.py to create BEV images from SVS images.
-It ovlays all pixels reprojected from each camera, so better calibration will yield better alignment while poor calibration will have more "ghosting" effect.
+It overlays all pixels reprojected from each camera, so better calibration will yield better alignment while poor calibration will have more "ghosting" effect.

 ### (Optional) Step 5: Metric calculation